 Value of the <level-within-user-hierarchy> element of the <list-service> element of the MCS group document indicates the level within user hierarchy specified in 3GPP TS 23.179 [4].

+The <preconfigured-group-use-only> element of the <list-service> element of the MCS group document indicates whether or not a MCS group is to be used only as a preconfigured group to provide configuration information for regroups based on a preconfigured group.
+The possible values of the element are:

+a) "true" which indicates that the group is to be used only to provide configuration information for regroups based on a preconfigured group; and

+b) "false" which indicates that the group can be used as a normal MCS group as well as to provide configuration information for regroups based on a preconfigured group.
+This is the default value taken in the absence of the element.

 Value of the <on-network-in-progress-emergency-state-cancellation-timeout> element of the <list-service> element of the MCPTT group document indicates the timeout value for the cancellation of an in progress emergency in on-network MCPTT procedures.

 Value of the <on-network-in-progress-imminent-peril-state-cancellation-timeout> element of the <list-service> element of the MCPTT group document indicates the timeout value for the cancellation of an in progress imminent-peril group call in on-network MCPTT procedures.